 You should be able to check all of these boxes with any gun you plan to carry, but it becomes more difficult the smaller your pistol gets.
 From a concealability standpoint, the smaller, the better!
 However, that translates to reduced capacity and a reduced number of accessories (customizability) that can fit.

-That said, I always recommend going with a pistol chambered in at least 9mm, offering at least double-digit capacity, and preferably able to host a light and optic.
+That said, I typically recommend going with a pistol chambered in at least 9mm, offering at least double-digit capacity, and that can host an optic and light.

 Our Top Picks